nobleclem/jQuery-MultiSelect/README.md

 jQuery MultiSelect
 ==================

 Turn a multiselect list into a nice and easy to use list with checkboxes.
+This plugin is simply an alternative interface for the native select list element.
+When you check an option in the plugin the value is selected on the native list.
+This allows the value to be submitted in a form as well as retreived through normal POST/GET and javascript methods.

+## Support
+I only provide limited support through the Github Issues area.
+DO NOT ask for support via email, socialmedia, or other means.
+Also check the closed issues before opening a new issue.

 ## Demo
 http://springstubbe.us/projects/demos/jquery-multiselect/

 ## Usage
 ```
+// BASIC
 $('select[multiple]').multiselect();

+// 4 COLUMNS with custom placeholder text
 $('select[multiple]').multiselect({
     columns: 4,
     texts: {